aanshul22/Pneumonia-Classifier/README.md

 Binary classifier to detect Pneumonia using chest X-rays.

-My program uses *Convolutional Neural Networks* and has achieved an accuracy of *78.21%*.
+Uses *Convolutional Neural Networks* and has achieved an accuracy of *78.21%*.

 Dataset available [here](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).